cla-cif/movie-DB-2000s/README.md

 ### Search option
 ![Search Option](https://github.com/cla-cif/movie-DB-2000s/blob/main/screenshot/search%20option.png)
+The option is available by typing __search__ in response to this question _Type SEARCH or DATA to explore the database:_ which will be asked after each output.
 - Users can search the dataset by title, genre, actor and director.
 - Matching is also possible with partial text but limited to 10 results due to Heroku's terminal constraints (80 characters by 24 rows), so a targeted entry will yield accurate results.
 - Searching by title is the only query that returns all available information (genre, year, language and country of production, content rating, duration, aspect ratio, director, cast, budget, box office, number of reviews and IMDB score).
-- The other options, which are likely to find multiple matches, display only the most relevant information (title, genre, director, cast and IMDB score) to improve readability given the aforementioned Heroku constraints.
+- The other options, which are likely to find multiple matches, display only the most relevant information (title, genre, director, cast and IMDB score) to improve readability given the aforementioned Heroku's terminal limitations mentioned above.

+### Exit option
+The exit option can be called by typing __exit__ after each prompt.
+The function prints the message _Thank you!
+Goodbye!_ clear the screen and causes the program to quit after 3 seconds.

+### Help option
+The help option can be called by typing __help__ after each prompt.
+The function provides basic information about the dataframe and instructions about how to explore the program.

 ## Features
 All functions have a general purpose and can be applied to a similar dataset or, for this particular project, allow the current dataset to be extended with minimal further implementation.

 ### Existing Features
 - The app is intuitive, the instructions are clear and simple, requiring minimal interaction from the user to achieve the result.
 - The text displayed on the black background of Heroku's CLI is legible and bright.
-The four colours (blue, yellow, red, white) are chosen consistently to differentiate instructions, functions, error messages and outputs.
+The four colours (blue, yellow, red, white) are chosen consistently to differentiate instructions, messages, errors and outputs.
 - Input isn't case-sensitive, but output is consistently presented with the first letter capitalised.
 - The code is iterative so that users can perform multiple searches without restarting the program.
-- The user can exit the program at any time by typing "exit".
-The CLI will be cleared after three seconds.
-The program can be restarted by clicking the red "Run Program" button on the Heroku app page.
+- From the Heroku app link, the program can be restarted any time by clicking the red "Run Program" button on the Heroku app page.

 ### Future Features
+Some potential features include:
-- Searches will be possible with two or more options at the same time (e.g.: search by genre AND actor, search by actor AND director).
+- Searches possible with two or more options at the same time (e.g.: search by genre AND actor, search by actor AND director).
-- A collection of films from the 90s and 10s will be added to the dataset.
+- A collection of films from the 90s and 10s to be added to the dataset.
-- Additional statistics and lists will be provided.
+- Additional statistics and lists.
-- Further features may include deployment with [Jupyter Lab](https://jupyter.org/) to create meaningful istograms, distributions and charts.
+- Deployment with [Jupyter Lab](https://jupyter.org/) to create meaningful istograms, distributions and charts.
-- Bug fixes.

-## Data Model ?????
-??????
+> Future features will be based on the users' requests and consequent necessities.

 ## Testing
 I manually tested this project throughout the development process by doing the following: